waipangsze/waipangsze.github.io/source/_posts/2024-12-17-ML-Diffusion-Models.md

 ### generating step

 We can generate images from noises using the above algorithm.
-The following diagram is an illustration of it
+The following diagram is an illustration of it.
+Note that in the last step, we simply output the learned mean $\mu_\theta(x_{t=1}, t=1)$ without adding the extra noise to it.

 ![](https://i.imgur.com/wQIehey.png){width=600}